genevaers/User-Documentation/TestingUserDocSite.md

 ```
 bundle exec jekyll serve
 ```
+Then you can view the User Documentation at http://localhost:4000/

-If you have set this up previously you may need to update the GitHub Pages gem.
-This is also described in the above link.
+Note: If you have set this up previously you may need to update the GitHub Pages gem.
+This is also described in the GitHub Pages link above.

 Other useful links: